GDMontsho/Weather-Dashboard/README.md

 ## Usage

-1. **Search for weather:**ype the name of any city in the input field and press "Search".
+1. **Search for weather:** type the name of any city in the input field and press "Search".

 2. **Weather details:** The dashboard will display the current temperature, humidity, wind speed, and description of the weather.